SamueleGerminiani/bash_tutorial/README.md

 they are using (if you don't see any program consuming lots of memory, start a web browser).
 Quit `top` by pressing *q*.

-The **last character** of the solution is the second character of the second word in the line containing the column labels.
+The **last character** of the solution is the first character of the first word in the line containing the column labels.

 <div class="admonition hint">